 Images courtesy of a mystery photographer and the Twitter feed of @ShjIntlBookFair:

-International publishers are meeting in Sharjah again this year, the thirty-first year of its international book fair, although only the fourth in its new guise as one of the world’s important trade fairs.
-The Sharjah fair — in some ways… Read More ›
+International publishers are meeting in Sharjah again this year, the thirty-first year of its international book fair, although only the fourth in its new guise as one of the world's important trade fairs.
+The Sharjah fair -- in some ways in competition with the Abu Dhabi fair for the top spot in the UAE -- … Continue reading Sharjah International Book Fair Opens, Tunis Fair Closes

 Last week, Ahmed Al Amri, the director of the Sharjah International Book Fair, announced the opening of a $300,000 translation fund to celebrate the fair's 30th anniversary.